-If the short hike to Sturtevant Falls leaves you yearning for more, continue up Santa Anita Canyon to Spruce Grove Camp.
+If the short hike to Sturtevant Falls leaves you yearning for more, get more by continuing up Santa Anita Canyon to Spruce Grove Camp.
 Beyond the falls, the trail takes on a greater feeling of wilderness immersion.
-There is less foot traffic in this section of Gabrielino Trail making it a great retreat for those times when you need to feel far from LA.
+This section of Gabrielino Trail gets less foot traffic, making it a great retreat for those times when you need to feel far from LA.

 Trailhead address: Chantry Flats Road, Angeles National Forest, Arcadia, CA 91006

 Trailhead coordinates: 34.1955, -118.0225 (34° 11′ 43.8″N 118° 01′ 21″W)

 |Sturtevant Falls |

 This 3.3-mile hike visits a 60-foot waterfall and a lush cottage-lined canyon.

 |Hoegees Camp |

 This 4.25-mile hike follows Lower Winter Creek Trail through a beautiful wooded canyon to a backcountry campground with fourteen first-come first-serve sites.

 This 2.5-mile heads down canyon away from Sturtevant Falls toward a 30-foot waterfall.
 The lush canyon and the babbling creek are quite calming.

 |Upper Zion Trail |